Muammer Aksoy

-Muammer Aksoy (1917 – January 31, 1990) was a Turkish academic of law, politician, columnist and intellectual.
-He was assassinated.
+Muammer Aksoy (1917 – January 31, 1990) was a Turkish lawyer, politician, columnist and intellectual who was assassinated.

 Biography

-Aksoy was born 1917 in İbradı, Antalya Province to the member of the Ottoman parliament Numan Aksoy.
+Aksoy was born 1917 in İbradı, Konya vilayet (now Antalya Province) to the member of the Ottoman parliament Numan Aksoy.
 After his graduation from the Law School at Istanbul University in 1939, he earned 1950 his Doctor of Law degree in the Faculty of Law and State Sciences at the University of Zurich.
 Returned to Turkey, he worked as an assistant in commercial law at Istanbul University and then as an associate professor in civil law at Ankara University.